notahat/machinist/README.markdown

     Post.make

-When you call `make`, Machinist calls Post.new, then runs through the attributes in your blueprint, calling the block for each attribute to generate a value.
-It then calls `save!` and `reload` on the Post.
+When you call `make`, Machinist calls `Post.new`, then runs through the attributes in your blueprint, calling the block for each attribute to generate a value.
+If Post is an ActiveRecord object, it then calls `save!` and `reload` on the Post.

 You can override values defined in the blueprint by passing a hash to make:

     Post.make(:title => "A Specific Title")

-`make` doesn't call the blueprint blocks of any attributes that are passed in.

 If you don't supply a block for an attribute in the blueprint, Machinist will look for a Sham definition with the same name as the attribute, so you can shorten the above blueprint to: